elan-ev/tobira/docs/docs/setup/update.md

 If Tobira requires a new MeiliSearch version, update that.

 *Note*: when stopping the MeiliSearch process, Tobira's search functionality immediately ceases to work.
-How to proceed best depends on whether the old Tobira also works with the new MeiliSearch:
+How to best proceed depends on whether the old Tobira also works with the new MeiliSearch:
-- Does work: perform the Meili update before restarting Tobira to reduce search down-time.
+- If it does work: perform the Meili update before restarting Tobira to reduce search down-time.
-- Does *not* work: you can chose whether to update Meili before or after Tobira – you will have search down-time in any case, unfortunately.
+- If it does *not* work: you can chose whether to update Meili before or after Tobira – you will have search down-time in any case, unfortunately.

 :::info
 All data in MeiliSearch can be rebuild quickly from the database.